JM233333/jm233333.github.io/index.md

 - **2023.3 - 2023.8 : Teaching assistant,** Operating Systems: Design and Implementation 2023 (taught by Yanyan Jiang), Department of Computer Science and Technology, Nanjing University.

-- **2022.9 - 2023.2 : Teaching assistant,** Introduction of Computer System 2022, PA Part (taught by Huiyan Wang), Department of Computer Science and Technology, Nanjing University.
+- **2022.9 - 2023.2 : Teaching assistant,** Introduction of Computer System 2022 (taught by Huiyan Wang), Department of Computer Science and Technology, Nanjing University.

 - **2022.3 - 2022.8 : Teaching assistant,** Operating Systems: Design and Implementation 2022 (taught by Yanyan Jiang), Department of Computer Science and Technology, Nanjing University.

 - **2016.9 - 2020.6 : Informal teaching assistant,** The C Programming Language (taught by Assoc.
 Prof. Haiping Zhu), Department of Computer Science and Technology, Xi'an Jiaotong University.

-- **2019.1 - 2019.6 :** Acting chairman of ACM team, Department of Computer Science and Technology, Xi'an Jiaotong University.
+- **2019.1 - 2019.6 :** Acting chairman of ICPC team, Department of Computer Science and Technology, Xi'an Jiaotong University.

 ---